Gieted/flappy_bird/README.md

 A Flappy Bird clone made in processing.

+There are Web and Java versions available.

-It's hosted live on: amazing-pictures-12.web.app.
+It's hosted live at: https://super-flappy-bird.web.app/.